Lukas-Michalek/MixxedMessages/README.md

  ```
  $ cd MixxedMessages
  ```
- + And then just run the code:
+ + And then just run the code through:
  ```
  $ node randomWesterosiQuoteGenerator.js
  ```